 If we want to have a shared module that is correctly loaded by lazy-loaded modules, we can now conclude the following:

-in such scenario the shared module cannot define services using the providers property, unless they are for internal use of the lazy loaded module only
+property, unless they are for internal use of the lazy loaded module only

 So we need another mechanism for a shared module to make its injectables available to itself, the root module and other lazy loaded modules in a safe way.
 What we want is a way to do the following:

-• this instance will automatically by visible to any child DI contexts, like the HomeModule context
+instance when adding it to the root module - this instance will automatically by visible to any child DI contexts, like the

-• prevent the creation of a second instance of the service, by removing the providers declaration
+context - prevent the creation of a second instance of the service, by removing the providers declaration

-By following some Angular conventions, we can do so by defining a forRoot method in SharedModule:
+By following some Angular conventions, we can do so by defining a forRoot

-Notice that we removed AuthenticationService from the providers array.
-This means that when we import this module in HomeModule we will no longer create a duplicate service instance.
+array.
+This means that when we import this module in HomeModule

 We can now use this method to import the service in the main module:

 What this method does is that it returns the module plus providers that we need.
-Angular will create the separate module context and the services declared in the providers property, but those services will be added to the root dependency injection context, and not the lazy loaded module context.
+Angular will create the separate module context and the services declared in the providers

-Notice that the method name forRoot is just a commonly used convention for identifying a static method meant to be used by the application root module to declare globally available services, we could call it anything else if we need to.
+is just a commonly used convention for identifying a static method meant to be used by the application root module to declare globally available services, we could call it anything else if we need to.

-But when we import SharedModule into HomeModule without using forRoot, it will only process the module itself.
-SharedModule will have no information about the providers and so it will not instantiate a duplicate AuthenticationService.
+will have no information about the providers and so it will not instantiate a duplicate AuthenticationService

-Let's now quickly summarize everything that we have learned about Angular Modules and NgModule.
+Let's now quickly summarize everything that we have learned about Angular Modules and NgModule

 Summary